 Of special note is nearby Three Sisters Island, off Goat Island in Niagara Falls State Park, where there are short and winding paths through colorful old trees.
 It’s a great mix of woodland and watery beauty.

 Upson Park in Lockport, New York is one of several parks that border the Erie Canal; its surprisingly deep hills of forested area and pathway along the water are one of the most scenic areas in the city.
-Upson draws fishermen who stand on the bank and the park, despite proximity to busy Clinton Street and Lockport Cave, is a tranquil spot great for viewing fall colors.
+Upson draws fishermen who stand on the bank and the park, despite proximity to busy Clinton Street, is a tranquil spot great for viewing fall colors.

 There are a few tables for making this fall colors visit a picnic.
 The locks in Lockport, less than a mile from Upson Park, have more fall colors viewing ops.
 It should be noted that Lake Effect Artisan Ice Cream is situated near all of the above.